joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 This structured roster data fed directly into the feature engineering and simulation stages of the pipeline, allowing for matchup-specific play-calling and scripting.

-Marshall enters the season with a somewhat veteran offensive line (even through transfer portal), a downhill running back duo, and a mobile quarterback.
+Marshall enters the season with a somewhat veteran offensive line (even through transfer portal acquistions), a downhill running back duo, and a mobile quarterback.
 The defense features experienced edge rushers and a ball-hawking secondary.

 Georgia counters with a balanced offensive attack, athletic edge defenders, and a deep secondary rotation.
 Their incoming talent includes several high-profile recruits and transfers across the defensive front and skill positions.